Smuggling cartels, militants hinder revival of Somali port

 "It's not a port, it's a clearing house for drugs going into Kenya," said one Western security adviser.

-Abdiqani Jama, a senior adviser to Madobe, said Dubai's DP World DPW.DI, the world's third largest port operator, and six other firms had shown interest in the port, including from China, Turkey, Kenya, South Africa and the United States.
+Abdiqani Jama, a senior adviser to Madobe, said Dubai's DP World, the world's third largest port operator, and six other firms had shown interest in the port, including from China, Turkey, Kenya, South Africa and the United States.

 No-one from DP World was immediately available for comment.